-Applicants who earned the Associate of Arts or Associate of Science from institutionally accredited and endorsed by CHEA colleges will receive credit for all courses completed in their degree programs.
+Applicants who earned the Associate of Arts or Associate of Science from colleges that are institutionally accredited and endorsed by CHEA will receive credit for all courses completed in their degree programs.
 Other transfer students from institutionally accredited and CHEA-endorsed post-secondary institutions are granted transfer credit for college-level courses with final grades of C (with equivalent of 2.0 quality points on a 4-point scale) or higher.
 Courses with no Eastern University equivalent may be granted elective credit within the corresponding academic department.
 Technical, professional and pre-professional courses completed at accredited post-secondary institutions are considered individually and may qualify for up to 30 semester hours of transfer credit.
 Degrees and credits submitted for PDE certification purposes must be taken at a college or university program that has institutional accreditation recognized by the US Department of Education (and listed in the Higher Education Directory).

 Eastern University will accept a maximum of 60 credit hours from any combination of Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), Excelsior College Examinations, DSST and validated college-level learning.
 (Students whose scores on Advanced Placement tests are 3, 4 or 5 will be granted academic credit for equivalent college courses as noted on the chart on Eastern's Office of the Registrar website, and may earn up to 30 credits for the International Baccalaureate Diploma exams with scores of 5, 6, or 7 as long as the credit does not duplicate equivalent college courses or AP exams in the same subjects.)